CP-Agent: Agentic Constraint Programming: Agentic Python Coder

 \section{Agentic Python Coder}

-CP-Agent is based on a generic Python coding agent equipped with a special prompt for constraint modelling.
-The coding agent implements a minimal yet capable coding agent using the ReAct framework.
-The system architecture separates domain-agnostic agent capabilities from task-specific knowledge, enabling rapid adaptation to new problem domains through prompt engineering rather than code modification.
-The implementation of the generic coding agent is available at
+Our CP-Agent is based on a generic Python coding agent, equipped with a special prompt for constraint modeling.
+Our coding agent implements the basic idea of ReAct~\cite{Yao2023} (Reason and Act) in a way that is both minimal and capable.
+The architecture can be adapted to new problem domains through prompt engineering rather than code modification.
+By this separation, domain-agnostic agent capabilities remain distinct from task-specific knowledge.
+Our implementation is publicly available on GitHub and via PyPI for installation via ``\texttt{pip install agentic-python-coder}''~\cite{AgenticCoder2025}.